davidfurlong87/blender-wfc/docs/features/primitives/upcoming_tasks/export_to_blend_file_plan.md

 - `addons/blender-wfc/primitive_adapter.py`
 - `addons/blender-wfc/collectiontools/*`

-### Task 6 — Implement connector-registry fallback chain ✅
+### Task 6 — Implement connector-registry fallback chain ⚠️ PARTIAL

 **Goal:** make `.blend` loading resilient even without a perfect sidecar JSON.

-- load connectors from `pack.json` when available
+- [x] load connectors from `pack.json` when available
-- if missing, attempt to read `wfc_connectors.json` from the imported blend data
+- [ ] if missing, attempt to read `wfc_connectors.json` from the imported blend data
-- if still missing, infer connector names referenced by primitive objects
+- [ ] if still missing, infer connector names referenced by primitive objects
-- if inference fails or is incomplete, fall back to the default global registry and warn the user
+- [x] if pack-local connectors are unavailable, continue in global-registry mode
+- [ ] warn the user clearly about which fallback path was used

 **Primary files:**